khush1811/Zeta---Ethos/README.md

 # Zeta-ETHOS
 Description
-Project Name is a tool designed to [solve a specific problem] by providing [key functionality].
-It streamlines [process/task], making it ideal for [target audience].
+It is a tool designed to solve the problem of the blurry CCTV images.
+It streamlines making clearer CCTV images, making it ideal for law enforcements and general public.
 With its user-friendly interface and modular architecture, the project offers scalability, efficiency, and cross-platform compatibility.
 Whether for personal or professional use, Project Name simplifies workflows and enhances productivity through automation, monitoring, and real-time reporting.

 Features
 Intuitive Interface: Easy navigation for both technical and non-technical users.